SquidFlow/service/README.md

 # SquidFlow Platform

-SquidFlow Platform is a modern GitOps-based platform that simplifies multi-cluster Kubernetes management and application deployment.
+SquidFlow Platform is a GitOps-based platform that simplifies multi-cluster Kubernetes management and application deployment.

 It abstracts away the complexity of Kubernetes CRDs and infrastructure configurations, allowing users to focus on their applications rather than the underlying technical details.

+> !!!
+This project is still under heavy development, and the API and UI are not stable yet.

 ## Overview